 These units share at least one wall with the primary residence.
 They still have separate entrances and don't share any internal connections with the main unit.
 They tend to have their own utility hookups, although connecting them is less expensive since the distance traversed is less.
 They may share mechanical appliances like a furnace or water heater, but not necessarily.

-How to Finance an Accessory Dwelling Unit?
+Financing an Accessory Dwelling Unit

-Fannie Mae HomeStyle Rehabilitation Mortgage:
+Fannie Mae HomeStyle Renovation mortgage

-These loans are for major renovations.
+These loans are for significant renovations.

-Down payment as low as 5%.
+Down payment as low as 5 percent.

 Credit score greater than 650.

-FHA 203(k) Renovation Loan:
+FHA 203(k) renovation loan:

-Let’s homebuyers combine the cost of major home improvement with purchase loans.
+This loan lets homebuyers combine the cost of major home improvement with purchase loans.

 Ideal for first-time homebuyers who don't have excellent credit.

-Mortgage insurance of 1.75% of the loan's value.
+Mortgage insurance of 1.75 percent of the loan's value.